gvwilson/thirdbit/src/fiction/iffy/index.md

 as the green bar beside it climbed to 99.9%.
 "As most of you already know,
 a Brazilian pirate recently attacked and sank an Australian warship in our waters.
-I am speaking to you today to tell you that it did so on my orders."
+I am speaking to you today to tell you that it did so on my authority."

 "What?"
 Iffy gasped.
 Beside her,
 Wales swore under his breath.

-"We in the Antarctic Territories have governed ourselves for over a century," the governor went on.
+"We in the Antarctic Territories have been neutral territory for over two hundred years," the governor went on.
 "In recent years,
 however,
-the regime in Tasmania has attempted to exert more and more control over our affairs.
+the regime in Tasmania has attempted to interfere more and more often in our affairs.
-In order to ensure our continued independence and your well-being, we have no choice but to break off relations and declare full independence."
+In order to ensure our continued independence and well-being, my counterpart in Halley and I were preparing to enter into an alliance with Grande Brazil."

-He paused.
+His voice hardened.
 "Unfortunately,
-my counterparts in Halley and Paddington South have chosen to see things differently.
+the governor in Paddington South would rather see Antarctica under direct Australian rule.
-Instead of openness and neutrality, they have decided to give the regime everything it wants.
-We have therefore made the difficult decision to break off relations and—"
+In aid of this,
+he has invited the Australian Navy to take direct control of his territory and of the city of Halley.
+As we speak,
+Australian troops have—"

 Wales put his hand on Iffy's shoulder.
 "We have to go,"